Applying for Psychology

-There are two ways in which you can apply for a Psychology degree: either through UCAS or direct by using the ‘Apply Now’ button on the Web page for your chosen degree.
+There are two ways in which you can apply for a Psychology degree at Buckingham: either through UCAS or direct by using the ‘Apply Now’ button on the Web page for your chosen degree.
 View our full list of undergraduate Psychology courses, or find out more about our Postgraduate Psychology courses.

-The advantages of the online or downloadable application form are that it avoids delay; generally we can give you an answer much faster than if you apply through UCAS.
-Also, it gives you a greater opportunity to provide more information about yourself.
+The advantages of the online application form are that it avoids delay; generally we can give you an answer much faster than if you apply through UCAS.

 The advantage of UCAS is that you can apply to several institutions at once provided that all institutions are UCAS registered.

-Although an interview is not required for admission, we encourage candidates to visit us on the campus at Buckingham whenever possible.
+Although an interview is not always required for admission, we encourage candidates to visit us on the campus at Buckingham whenever possible.
 Please contact the Admissions Office and they will be delighted to arrange a meeting with an Admissions Tutor.
 An onsite meeting in not required, and can be carried out online.

-Once our Admissions Tutor has received your application form and considered all of your details, he / she will contact our Admissions Office with a decision on your application.
-You will then receive notification of the decision.
+Once our Admissions team has received your completed application and considered all of your details, they will typically be able contact within a week with a decision on your application.
 We attempt to do this within 10 – 15 days of receiving your application and set ourselves the goal of replying to all applications within a calendar month.
 Delays can be caused by incomplete information or unsatisfactory references being sent so please ensure that all the information you submit along with your application form is complete and valid to avoid any unnecessary holdups.